 - Gain experience in procedures on a supervised basis dependent on the medical situation, as well as preceptor knowledge and competency

 - Gain experience in developing anesthetic protocols, as well as monitoring and recording anesthetic procedures

 - Attendance is expected five days per week (7 a.m. to 6 p.m., Monday through Friday) and some weekends/holidays

 This preceptorship is available to veterinary students in their fourth year (or equivalent) of the curriculum.
 International students are welcome to apply.
 All applicants are expected to have a serious interest in zoological/wildlife/conservation medicine.
-A negative tuberculin skin test within six months of rotation and up-to-date rabies prophylaxis are required.
+A negative tuberculin skin test within 24 months of rotation and up-to-date rabies and COVID-19 prophylaxis are required.
 An influenza vaccine is strongly encouraged.

-Open for 2019-2020 academic year.
+Open for 2024-2025 clinical academic year.
 Preceptorships are six weeks long.
-Variations on time period are based on institutional time restrictions, as well as individual applicant's need, availability and qualifications.
+Variations on time period may be considered based on institutional time restrictions, as well as individual applicant's need, availability and qualifications.
 A mentored project (research, teaching module, case presentation, etc.) is to be completed during the externship.
 Research opportunities exist and may be available pending student interests, time constraints and funding availability.
-Applications submitted in fall 2018 are for the 2019-2020 school year.

 To apply, go to: https://solaa.si.edu.
 Select "Don't have an Account?
 Create An Account."
 Complete the information to create an account.